Dre Campbell Farm

 • A glass jar with a lid

-To use, combine 2 tablespoons of the homemade garlic oil with a pint of water.
-Shake thoroughly to mix well and apply around the foundation of your house or areas where there are termites.
+Combine two tablespoons of the homemade garlic oil with a pint of water.
+Shake thoroughly to mix well, and apply around the foundation of your house or areas with termites.

 Reapply this plant-based repellent every few weeks as needed.

-Salt is also excellent for making a DIY termite treatment.
-Just mix it with borax and water.
-You can then pour it into a spray bottle and spritz it directly on the termites.
+Salt is also an excellent DIY termite treatment.
+Just mix equal parts table salt and warm water.
+Next, pour the salty solution into a spray bottle and spritz it directly on the termites.

 Beauveria bassiana is another widely used natural termite control agent.

 It works by infecting termites, eventually killing them.
-You can also use it for controlling garden pests such as aphids, whiteflies, thrips, and more.
+You can also use it to control garden pests such as aphids, whiteflies, and thrips.

-It is available as a ready-to-use spray or you can buy it in powder form and mix it according to instructions.
-However, it may take several days to start working, so most people use it for preventing termites, rather than curing the problem.
+It is available as a ready-to-use spray, or you can buy it in powder form and mix it according to instructions.
+However, it can take a while before it starts to work.
+Most people use it to prevent termites instead of treating the problem.

 You can buy borax at most home and garden stores, and it’s easy to use for termite extermination.